zombiestruck/Houdini-Register/README.md

 Just execute `npm install` to install the dependencies all at once.

-- The only file you have to edit is Config.js, what you need to edit in there is your MySQL details.
+- The only file you have to edit is Configuration.js, leave everything else to be otherwise it's going to become a bit complicated.

 - Register your recaptcha keys from google recaptcha (v3).
 Add your site and secret key here: https://i.imgur.com/MBq4Oxm.png